 Q4.
 Can I pitch my own camps in Ladakh?

-All you will need is to gently ask them (villagers/dhabha guys/camping guys) for permissions to pitch the camp.
-Most likely they will allow, otherwise negotiate for a small little tip or move on to some other such place nearby.
+All you will need is to gently ask them (villagers/dhabha guys/camping guys) for permission to pitch the camp.
+Most likely, they will allow, otherwise negotiate for a small little tip or move on to some other such place nearby.
 Some of them will allow if you buy food from the dhabha they might be running.